linnarsson-lab/ROBOFISH/Instalation.md

 - Click New and add the copied path like: `C:\<User path to anaconda>\Anaconda3`.
 - Again add a new but now append `\Scripts` to the coppied path like: `C:\<User path to anaconda>\Anaconda3\Scripts`.
 - Click Ok on all windows.
 - To test if it worked, open a new Windows Command Prompt and type `python`.
-You should now see the python interpreter.
+You should now see the python interpreter and Nis Elements should be able to run the Rename_info_file script.

 # Hardware alternatives
 ### Other imaging software